wujysh/os2017/Solution.md

  Notice curenv can be NULL so it must be check before dereference.
  Q: what does "set the relevant parts of e->env_tf to sensible values" mean? env_tf is a complex struct called TrapFrame inside struct Env.

+- deal with kern/pmap.c
+in `mem_init()`
+line 160
+Follow the codes above.
+`boot_alloc()` is the physical memory allocator only used for initialization.
+Use it like melloc function.

+line 192
+`boot_map_region()` used to map physical address to virtual address.
+Follow the case above and below.
+The comment is very similar.
+Permission follows.
+The "linear address" is given, `UENVS`.
+The physical address is gained by calling `PADDR()` with env as parameter.
+Q : The third parameter, size_t, should be the length of the array env ?